Manual Underwriting Credit Guidelines On VA And FHA Loans

-- No late payments in past 24 months
+- No late payments in the past 24 months

-- Isolated derogatory payments due to extenuating circumstances is acceptable with proper documentation
+- Isolated derogatory payments due to extenuating circumstances are acceptable with proper documentation

-- Lenders does not need to consider the credit of the non-borrowing spouse
+- Lenders do not need to consider the credit profile of the non-borrowing spouse

 - Even in community property states